WoodleyBrew/UncBuild-PPlus/README.md

 # For those who want to play the old Dolphin for the new P+ updates.
-Click here to download: <a href="https://github.com/WoodleyBrew/UNCBUILD-PPLUS/releases>UncBuild!</a>
+Click here to download: <a href="https://github.com/WoodleyBrew/UNCBUILD-PPLUS/releases">UncBuild!</a>

-### This is the 3.1.2 version of Ishii Dolphin with a few icon tweaks to distinquish it from Vanilla, included in the base download is the latest P+ version.
-If you wish to play this on other reigonal builds (ILPM, SG, ZuBat, etc.) there are download's in the releases tab!
+# FAQ
+### What is this? - UncBuild is just Ishiiruka FPM 3.1.2 but with the latest P+ update included as the sd.raw file.
+It's simply the old version Dolphin but with the latest P+ patch pre-installed!
+I also tweaked a few icons etc. but otherwise no actual coding went into this, this is just to make it an easy download for the Unc's out there.

+### Can I netplay vs someone on Mainline? - No, in order to netplay you and your friend must both be playing on UncBuild.

+### I wanna play on custom builds like ILPM or ZuBuild, am I able to? - Yes!
+Included in the downloads is some pre-built downloads for various reigonal builds, they're just as simple as taking the downloaded folder and dragging it into your UncBuild folder.
+You can have as many pre-builts as you want, no compatitblity issues etc.!
+(For technical detail it's just the various sd.raw files saved in pre-made folders for ease of use, this is just saving the trouble and time, and Unc-proofing things ofc)